Description and General Information

 Administration Time.
 It is estimated that it takes approximately 3-5 minutes to complete the measure for each student.

 Administration Options.
-Administration is completed online.
+The administration is completed online.
 At this time, only one teacher per student can complete the SAEBRS and we do not have the option for multiple raters.
 Although there is a student version of SAEBRS (mySAEBRS), there is not currently a parent version.

 Instructions.
 Teachers complete a SAEBRS form for each student in their classroom.
 Therefore, if 15 students are enrolled in a particular teacher’s classroom, the teacher will fill out the SAEBRS 15 times.
 To complete the SAEBRS, the teacher logs in to the FastBridge system and opens either the Class List page or the Screening page.
 By selecting the SAEBRS option on the page, a list of students in the class will appear.
 The teacher then selects the first student and the clock icon to open the SAEBRS form.
 The teacher indicates how frequently the student has displayed each behavior (as described within each item) during the previous month.
 The teacher is to ONLY consider the behavior exhibited by the student during the month prior to SAEBRS completion.
 No other behaviors outside of this time period should be taken into consideration during item completion.